UBC-CS/cpsc203/notes/week01/week01_summary.md

 =======================

 This week we will be doing course introductions, I will be showing you how to navigate the course website, and how the course is set up.
-In terms of content, we will learn Markdown together, and then start getting familiar with some course tools and Git.
+In terms of content, we will learn Markdown together, and then start getting familiar with some course tools.

 ## Course Introductions!

-Hello, my name is Firas Moosvi and I am your instructor for {{ COURSE_CODE }}!
+Hello, my name is {{ INSTRUCTOR }} and I am your instructor for {{ COURSE_CODE }}!